educast.cc

 Why you can trust what you hear

-This isn’t a guarantee of truth — nothing on the open web is — but it’s a defensible epistemic floor.
+Every share page exposes this audit trail.
+For each fact you can see the original source, the number of independent sources that mention it, and whether the verification step re-checked it.
+This is not a guarantee of truth — nothing on the open web is — but it is a defensible epistemic floor.
 You can listen, then verify, then disagree, and the receipts are right there in the same page.

 Languages